shanet/blog/_posts/2024-07-11-hey-google-what-happened-to-all-the-fun.md

 This is the story of how Google killed a 14 year old Android app overnight.

 2008 was a time when the web had mostly become ubiquitous but still before most people carried it all with them in their pocket on a smartphone.
 For me, a high school student at the time without a smartphone, my programming classes were the only times during the school day where I could access the internet in a school computer lab.
-These short periods during the day were often filled with implementing various sorting algorithms or other computer science fundamentals.
-But of course there was also a healthy amount of screwing around on the heavily filtered internet we were allowed access to.
+These short periods during the day were often filled writing programs of various computer science fundamentals for my classwork but, of course, there was also a healthy amount of screwing around on the heavily filtered internet we were allowed access to.

 It was in one of these computer labs that a fellow student directed me to a website with quite literal domain, [isittuesday.com](https://web.archive.org/web/20090628222845/http://isittuesday.com/).
 It was exactly what it sounded like, a large "Yes!" or "No." displayed on the page if it was Tuesday and, well, that's it.
 It was the sort of random website that you'd snicker at, send to your friends on AOL Instant Messenger for the next person to snicker at, and move on to the next thing that caught your brief interest.